Geography

 Year 8

-• Africa – Challenges and changes
+Africa – Challenges and changes, Glaciation, Climate Change, Arctic/ Antarctica

 Year 9

-GCSE Geography (Option)
+GCSE Geography

-AQA: Subjct Code 8035
+AQA: Subject Code 8035

-The Geography syllabus is designed to encourage the development of a wide range of skills to further knowledge and understanding of modern Geography.
+The Geography GCSE syllabus is designed to encourage the development of a wide range of skills to further knowledge and understanding of modern Geography.

 Students will cover the following areas: